FirebrowserDevs/FireBrowser-Uwp/README.md

   <h1>FireBrowser</h1>
 </div>

-### A modern Web browser with a beautiful UI built with the UWP and the WebView2 SDK.
+### A modern Web browser with a beautiful UI built with the UWP/WinUI3 and the WebView2 SDK.

 # Features:
 - Blazingly fast